 Let’s fix our eyes on the incredible inheritance that we are guaranteed whenever we start grieving over what we’ve lost, when we long for things to be made right, and when we groan in these earthly bodies.
 If that remains our focus, we will never have a reason to despair.
 The grieving we experience on earth will make our eternal inheritance all the more beautiful!

 On the other hand, because we have far more more blessings than we realize, we can become complacent.
 If you see this in yourself, go to the Lord in repentance and ask him to stir up your heart with a greater zeal for him than for comfort.
 Time is short and we do not want to be found asleep!
 So boldly pray for Christ to do what he must to set your heart ablaze for him.
 For those who feel weary from a season of loss and pain, remember that because of the gospel, our greater blessing is the holiness and character that Christ is working in us.
 So press on!

 The Testimony of Blessing

-I now see that the gift of a child with special needs and the loss of many of my earthly comforts (though I am still far more comfortable than the majority of the world) have been some of God’s greatest blessings in my life.
+I have grown to see that my precious child with special needs, my chronic illness, my children’s health issues, the slow loss of my ability to walk, our financial struggles, and the loss of many of my earthly comforts (though I am still far more comfortable than the majority of the world) have been some of God’s greatest blessings in my life.
 He has used them to pour out spiritual blessings that have been far more precious than I ever would have known to seek or desire on my own.

 For it is better to be desperately poor and weak in the eyes of the world and eternally blessed in the glory of Christ, than to be abundantly blessed in earthly measures and found naked and poor before the judgement seat of Christ.